Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

             <th>24,1%</th>
           </tr>
 </table>
 All the calculus and the tables can be found in Definitive Results, first table for 96 CPUs.
-Here below, there is the graph of the relation and is seeable that the values are mostly in the range as expected, because effective bandwidth is typically between 50% and 70% respect from the theoretical one and in the time logic the relation is the same.<br><br>
+Here below, there is the graph of the relation and is seeable that the values are mostly in the range as expected, because effective bandwidth is typically between 50% and 70% respect from the theoretical one and in the time logic the relation is the same.
+The downgrade in the last two sizes is caused by the bootlenecks told in the report, leading to collisions, when transfering large amounts of bytes.<br><br>
 <div align="center">
   <p>
       <img width="100%" src="Latex_Source/images/Image 1.06.png">
   </p>
 </div>
 <br><br>
 [Back to top](#table-of-contents)

 ---